Antibiotics During Labor And Their Effects On Baby’s Health

 • Chorioamnionitis

-Let’s go over each one of these conditions, and then explore how intrapartum antibiotics may affect your baby’s gut microbiome and overall health.
+Let’s go over each one of these conditions, and then explore how these antibiotics, also known as intrapartum antibiotics, may affect your baby’s gut microbiome and overall health.

 Click here to read about antibiotics during pregnancy and how these may affect mom’s and baby’s health.